fluorine/CProgrammingExercises/README.md

 C programming exercises
 =======================
-These are some of my programming exercises on C programming language.
+These are some of my implementations for my programming exercises on C programming language.

-My reference book is **The C Programming language**.
+My reference books are:

-Projects were written using Dev-C++.
+ - The C Programming language, 2th edition
+ - Programming in C
+ - Data Structures and Algorithms made easy, by Narasimha Karumanchi

+Projects were created using Dev-C++, but the source files (`*.c`) can be opend using any text editor.